offthedial/site/src/pages/idtga/rules.md

 Subs must be approved by a TO and have signed up as a sub at [otd.ink/signup](https://otd.ink/signup).

 If all options are exhausted, your team will be disqualified and become emergency subs.

-## Lobby Settings

-- A password must be set.
-- `Primary Gear Abilities Only` must be off.
-- `Recon Mode` must be off.
-- The corresponding stage and mode in <Mention>#maplist</Mention> must be used.

 ## Team Updates